-DeAnn Huinker is a professor of mathematics education in the Department of Curriculum and Instruction (C&I) and directs the UWM Center for Mathematics and Science Education Research (CMSER).
+DeAnn Huinker is a professor of mathematics education in the Department of Teaching and Learning and directs the UWM Center for Mathematics and Science Education Research (CMSER).
 She also holds an adjunct appointment in the Department of Mathematical Sciences.
 Dr. Huinker teaches courses in mathematics education with emphasis on current issues, research, and practices in the teaching and learning of mathematics at the early childhood, elementary, and middle school levels.

 Dr. Huinker was a lead writer for “Principles to Actions: Ensuring Mathematical Success for All” published by the National Council of Teachers of Mathematics in 2014.
 This document defines and describes the principles and actions, including specific teaching practices, that are essential for a high-quality mathematics education for all students.